AbhiAgarwal/codeblog/content/prototyping-django.md

         return self.name
 ```

-We initially have two fields in our model.
+We initially have three fields in our model.
 The first one is called `name`, and the second one is called `description`, and the third one is called `date`.
 The name and description field are of type `TextField`.
 Django comes with "batteries installed", which means that it provides us with a lot of things we can just start using.
 The date field is of type `DateTimeField`.
 We can pass in certain parameters into these fields.
 In the name field we pass in:

 - `blank=False` -- which means that it can't be blank -- it's not an optional field
 - `max_length=100` -- the name of the event can be at most 100 characters.